Transpersonal Psychology Counselling - 2 years Curriculum & Syllabus

 Syllabus Overview

-Overview of syllabus: In summary, the essence of the TP counselling syllabus is to combine eastern philosophy and practice with western depth psychology with selected and personalised therapeutic TP counselling techniques that effectively transform clients within a transpersonal transcendent process.
+Overview of syllabus: In summary, the essence of the TP counselling syllabus is to combine Eastern philosophy and practice with Western depth psychology, together with selected and personalised therapeutic TP counselling techniques that effectively transform clients within a transpersonal, transcendent process.

-The learning structure is 24 'Live' weekends and 80 week day lectures online, over twenty three months of study, including 450 hours of content with 450 hours of triad practice and supervision.
-Specialised focus of the TP coaching protocols, ethics & boundaries, transference, & safety with family systems, parental introjects, codependency & agency, archetypal programming, resolution and integration, the focus of counselling second years study.
+The learning structure is 24 "live" weekends and 80 week day lectures online, over twenty-three months of study, including 450 hours of content and 450 hours of triad practice and supervision.
+The specialised focus includes TP coaching protocols, ethics and boundaries, transference, and safety with family systems, parental introjects, codependency and agency, archetypal programming, resolution, and integration forming the focus of the second year of counselling study.

 Learning Structure: Each live weekend will be structured into two distinct segments.
 On Saturdays we will be examining two key theoretical subject areas of learning, one in the morning and one in the afternoon.
-At the beginning and conclusion of each day, there will be experiential, personal integral practices (PiP), inquiry work and inner-work disciplines consisting of chakra meditations, yogic somatic practices & pranayama (breath-work).
-Practices are alone or in partnered formats.
-The Sunday structure will again include personal practice and some review of content; however, it will be largely made of coaching practice in triads; (student-client-observer), with group and independent supervision.
+At the beginning and conclusion of each day, there will be experiential, personal integral practices (PiP), inquiry work, and inner-work disciplines consisting of chakra meditations, yogic somatic practices, and pranayama (breathwork).
+Practices are udertaken either individually or in partnered formats.
+The Sunday structure will again include personal practice and some review of content; however, it will be largely comprised of coaching practice in triads (student-client-observer), with group and independent supervision.

-Learning Content: The specific topics studied will be the coaching & counselling approaches of Carl Rogers, the transcendent eastern model of the Tantric Chakras and their Elements and the Archetypal Individuation and actualisation theories of Carl Jung.
-Students will follow a transpersonal psychology process which acknowledges the first 3 layers of Western psychology (Psychodynamic, Cognitive Behaviour and Humanist) and goes further into lived, noetic experiences of the transcendent Self.
-The transpersonal (TP) layer will bridge and connect East & West philosophy & theory together: providing a container for effective and wholistic client- coaching approaches.
-Strong emphasis will be placed upon reflection & assimilation of personal integral practices (PiP), pioneered by transpersonal psychologist’s Sutich & Leonard, with attention to visceral experience, which becomes a foundation for Self mastery and a attunment, for a client-centric process.
+Learning Content: The specific topics studied will be the coaching and counselling approaches of Carl Rogers, the transcendent eastern model of the Tantric Chakras and their Elements, and the Archetypal Individuation and actualisation theories of Carl Jung.
+Students will follow a transpersonal psychology process that acknowledges the first 3 layers of Western psychology (Psychodynamic, Cognitive-Behavioural and Humanistic) and goes further into lived, noetic experiences of the transcendent Self.
+The transpersonal (TP) layer will bridge and connect East & West philosophy and theory together, providing a container for effective and holistic client-coaching approaches.
+Strong emphasis will be placed on reflection and assimilation of personal integral practices (PiP), pioneered by transpersonal psychologists Sutich & Leonard, with attention to visceral experience, which becomes a foundation for Self mastery and attunment for a client-centric process.

-In the counselling program, students will go deeper into personal shadow and gestalt & parts work, as pioneered by Fitz Pearls and Robert Schartz, which are related to their sub-personalities, focused towards parental archetypes with their family system of origin.
-To support this there will be content and technique of Transactional Analysis techniques for coaches & counsellors, as pioneered by Eric Berne, as well as the family systems theorises (IFS) pioneered by Murray Bowen.
-Additional content will include and family constellation themes work , pioneered by Bert Hellinger and Mark Wolynn.
+In the counselling program, students will go deeper into personal shadow and Gestalt and parts work, as pioneered by Fitz Pearls and Robert Schartz, which relate to their sub-personalities and are focused towards parental archetypes within their family system of origin.
+To support this, there will also be content and techniques from Transactional Analysis techniques, as pioneered by Eric Berne, as well as the family systems theories (IFS), pioneered by Murray Bowen.
+Additional content will include family constellation theme work, pioneered by Bert Hellinger and Mark Wolynn.

-As student unfold process the TP Counselling second year, will focus on integrating parts of the constellated Self, with particular attention to Self love, embodiment, sexuality/ expression, identity and power as part of Self and in our relationships.
-All Further in-depth experience, practice and intervention will be routinely discussed & shared in partnered and group settings, with guided qualified support and supervision.
+As students unfold their process in the second year of the TP Counselling program, the focus will be on integrating parts of the constellated Self, with particular attention to self-love, embodiment, sexuality/expression, identity, and power as part of Self and within relationships.
+All further in-depth experience, practice, and intervention will be routinely discussed & shared in partnered and group settings, with guided qualified support and supervision.

 - Codependence & Agency